 Mark, a third generation stud master, has been Managing Director at Haunui Farm for more than ten years.
 Living on the property, he is available 24 hours a day with his veterinary skills and expertise and his attention to detail is second to none.
 A respected reproductive veterinarian, Mark has his finger on the pulse when it comes to the mares at Haunui, and the fertility levels of our stallions and mares are evidence of his expertise.
 Largely responsible for Haunui’s success in recent years, Mark is well respected among his peers both in the veterinary and thoroughbred worlds.
-He is currently the Vice President of the New Zealand Thoroughbred Breeders’ Association and sits on the boards of The Hall of Fame and the Equine Trust.
+Mark has served as the Vice President of the New Zealand Thoroughbred Breeders’ Association and currently sits on the boards of The Hall of Fame and the Equine Trust.

 P: 0212 855 513

 Shannon joined Haunui Farm in 2005 and in that time has become an integral part of the team.
 She has a “hands on” background in the industry as well as a Bachelor of Management Studies degree from the University of Waikato with a double major in Marketing and Human Resource Management.
 A recipient of the International Management Scholarship, Shannon has held roles with New Zealand Thoroughbred Marketing and the Auckland Racing Club before joining Haunui.
-With the primary focus of Marketing and Communications, Shannon’s role encompasses many areas including all of the Haunui marketing initiatives, sales, stallion nominations, client communication and PR.
-Shannon is currently the Secretary of the Auckland Branch of the NZTBA and sits on the board of the Sunline Trust which administers educational scholarships in the thoroughbred industry.
+With the primary focus of Sales, Marketing and Communications, Shannon’s role encompasses many areas including all of the Haunui marketing initiatives, sales, stallion nominations, client communication and PR.
+Shannon is currently the Secretary of the Auckland Branch of the NZTBA, she is on the Council for the New Zealand Thoroughbred Breeders' Association and, sits on the board of the Sunline Trust which administers educational scholarships in the thoroughbred industry.

 P: 09 292 7154

-Diane Joined Haunui Farm February 2012 and as our Administration Manager she oversees the accounting and administrative operations in the office.
-Diane has a passion for the equine industry and since joining Haunui Farm has purchased one of our Elusive City fillies to add to their horse collection at home.
+As our Administration Manager, Diane oversees the accounting and administrative operations in the office.
 Diane has a New Zealand Diploma in Management and teamed with her extensive experience in accounting and administration has streamlined our office systems and procedures.
 Please contact Diane with any queries regarding your accounts, she will be happy to assist.